genetics and evolution Notes

 Gene pools and speciation

-- Gene pool can be defined as all the genetic information present in the reproducing members of a population at a given
+• The entirety of the genetic information that is present in the reproducing members of a population at any given time is known as the gene pool.

-- Allele frequency of a population may change due to certain causes like mutation by the time, indeed it does not remain same for long.
-Change in the allele frequency leads to
+• Allele frequency of a population may change due to certain causes like mutation by the time, indeed it does not remain the same for long.
+Change in the allele frequency leads to evolution.

 Let us consider, ‘p’ to be frequency of dominant allele and ‘q’ to be the frequency of the recessive allele.
 The equation will be,